- Chart

 Core Business Areas

-- Retail: Sales of new and pre-owned video game hardware, physical and digital software, accessories, and collectibles through retail stores and online platforms.
+- Retail Sales: Sale of new and pre-owned video game hardware, software, accessories, and collectibles through brick-and-mortar stores and online channels.

 Leadership and Structure